Axelrod-Python/Axelrod/docs/usage.rst

    :align: center

 In this case most of the strategies are deterministic, so there is not much variation in the distributions.
 See below for a more complex example.
-Similarly, there are additional plots for the score differences.
+Similarly, there are additional plots for the score differences: `plot.sdvplot()` gives violin or boxplots for the score differences, and `plot.pdplot()` which gives a heatmap of the mean payoff differences (like the payoff image above).

 Noisy Tournaments
 ^^^^^^^^^^^^^^^^^